CoreyWDavis/File/README.md

 ## How to Use File in Your Project
 Until File is converted into a Cocoapod, simply drag the `File.swift` file into your Xcode project.

+## To Do
+Things I would like to get to sometime soon:

+- Deleting files
+- File renaming
+- Folder navigation and file traversal
+- Moving/copying files between folders

 ## Have Questions or Suggestions?
 If you have a problem or question, please [open an issue](https://github.com/CoreyWDavis/File/issues).
 You can also contact me on Twitter [@CoreyDavis](https://twitter.com/coreydavis).